 I just got off the phone with our data center auditors, UHY LLP, with an update on what’s going on in the world of SAS 70, SSAE 16, SOC 2 and SOC 3 auditing standards for data centers.

-SAS 70 (Statement on Auditing Standards No. 70) has been around for nearly 20 years.
-First released in 1992, it has been the gold standard for data center users to assure that their data center is secure and operating under proper control systems.
-The problem with the SAS 70 standard according to the American Institute of CPAs (AICPA) is that SAS 70 was never designed to be used by service organizations that offer colocation, managed servers or cloud hosting services in this manner.
+SAS 70 (Statement on Auditing Standards No. 70) was around for nearly 20 years until it was replaced.
+First released in 1992, it was the gold standard for data center users to assure that their data center is secure and operating under proper control systems.
+The problem with the SAS 70 standard according to the American Institute of CPAs (AICPA), is that SAS 70 was never designed to be used by service organizations that offer colocation, managed servers or cloud hosting services in this manner.
 It was focused on internal controls over financial reporting.

 Enter SSAE 16, SOC 2 and SOC 3 auditing standards.

 Update December 2017: SSAE 16 has recently been replaced with SSAE 18.
 For more information about the new standard and resulting SOC 1 report, see our post by guest blogger David Barton of UHY LLP: SSAE 18 vs SSAE 16: Key differences in the new SOC 1 standard

 SSAE 16 (Statements on Standards for Attestation Engagements No. 16) is the next generation of AICPA standards for reporting on controls at service organizations (including data centers) in the United States.
 SSAE 16 goes beyond SAS 70 by requiring the auditor to obtain a written assertion from management regarding the design and operating effectiveness of the controls being reviewed.
 SSAE 16 also provides better alignment with the international audit standard ISAE 3402.